lczech/genesis/doc/manual/tutorials/tree_visualization.md

 write_color_tree_to_svg_file( tree, params, edge_values, color_map, color_norm, "branch_length_tree.svg" );
 ~~~

+See the @ref tutorials_colors "Colors" tutorial on how color is handled in genesis, and on the @ref genesis::utils::ColorMap "ColorMap" and @ref genesis::utils::ColorNormalization "ColorNormalization" classes in particular.

-This yields a figure similar to this one, where longer branches have a darker color:
+The above snippet yields a figure similar to the following one, where longer branches have a darker color:

 ![Tree with branch lengths visualized by colors.](tree/branch_length_tree.png)